kstenerud/compact-float/compact-float-specification.md

 Compact float format (CFF) is an encoding scheme to store a floating point value in as few bytes as possible for data transmission.
 CFF supports all values that can be stored in any sized ieee754 decimal and binary floating point encoding.

-The general conceptual form of a floating point number is:

-    value = sign * significand * base ^ exponent
+CFF can store all of the kinds of values that ieee754 can, without data loss:

-Where `base` is `2` for binary floating point numbers and `10` for decimal floating point numbers.
+* Binary and decimal floating point values
+* Normal values
+* Subnormal values
+* ±0
+* ±infinity
+* Signaling and quiet NaNs, including payload

 Note: CFF does not store meta data about what kind of floating point value is contained within (decimal or binary).